Institute of Religion: Administration

 Institute of Religion at California State University, Chico.

 Each institute has an institute director who is hired by Seminaries and Institutes of Religion (S&I).
-An Institute Council consists of students appointed by the local bishop or branch president.
-The Institute Council is a non-paid, voluntary position.
-Ultimate responsibility for the Institute program falls on the Church Board of Education, which is composed of the church's First Presidency, three members of the Quorum of the Twelve Apostles, and other leaders of the LDS Church.
+An institute council consists of students appointed by the local bishop or branch president.
+The institute council is a non-paid, voluntary position.
+Ultimate responsibility for the institute program falls on the Church Board of Education, which is composed of the church's First Presidency, three members of the Quorum of the Twelve Apostles, and other top leaders.

 Institute directors often cover large areas.
-At times Institute directors may be based at a large university with many LDS students and multiple classes where other teachers assist them, but they may also teach an institute class once a week at one or more other universities in the same general area with fewer LDS students.
-For example, as of fall 2009, the director of the LDS Institute of Religion in Ann Arbor, Michigan, taught one class a week at Eastern Michigan University and another weekly class at Wayne State University.
+At times, institute directors may be based at a large university with many LDS students and multiple classes while teaching an institute class once a week at one or more other universities in the same general area with fewer LDS students.
+For example, as of fall 2009, the director of the LDS institute of religion in Ann Arbor, Michigan, taught one class a week at Eastern Michigan University and another weekly class at Wayne State University.
 These were each held on campus under the sponsorship of the LDS Student Association.
 The director also taught multiple classes at the institute building adjacent to the University of Michigan, while other classes were taught by an S&I missionary couple and part-time, volunteer instructors.

-Expanded Institute
+Expanded institute

-By the early 1990s, it was realized that young adults, especially young single adults, who did not attend college or were not currently in college could benefit from Institute.
-This included the fact that many schools had few LDS students attending them, and the nature of community colleges meant that there was not an easy concentration of LDS Students.
-In 1992, the church launched the expanded institute program, with the goal of having virtually every stake offer at least one institute class.
-These new institute classes were generally taught by volunteer instructors under the same lines of supervision as seminary teachers.
-The rule for attending institute was either being a young single adult or being a student.
-All single members of the LDS Church under the age of 31 were encouraged to attend institute where possible.
+By the early 1990s, church leaders realized that young adults, especially young single adults, who did not attend a church college or were not currently in college at all could benefit from institute.
+Consequently, the church launched an expanded institute program in 1992, with the goal of having virtually every stake offer at least one institute class.
+These new institute classes were generally taught by volunteer instructors under CES supervision.
+All single members of the LDS church under the age of thirty-one were encouraged to attend institute where possible.

-Institute Outreach Center/Center for Young Adults
+Institute outreach center/center for young adults

-Starting in the first years of the 21st century, and accelerating under the leadership of L. Tom Perry while he served as president of the Europe Central Area, the church developed a program called the "Institute Outreach Center", later renamed the "Center for Young Adults".
+Starting in the first years of the twenty-first century, and accelerating under the leadership of L. Tom Perry while he served as president of the Europe Central Area, the church developed a program called the "institute outreach center," later renamed the "center for young adults."
 This center focused on four aspects, including institute courses.
 The others included an activity council that would plan activities geared towards outreach, full-time missionaries who focused on reaching out to men and women of their own age group, and a senior missionary couple that would provide practical and spiritual guidance for the endeavor.